Skip to main content

 Self-measurement devices can help nurses monitor vital signs like blood pressure, blood glucose or heart rate remotely, alarms can alert nurses when patients need help at home and video conferencing can be used to monitor injury recovery.

-For some nurses, telemedicine may be the primary way that care is provided, Wilson said.
+For some nurses, telemedicine may be the primary way that care is provided, Bechok said.
 Nurse hotlines, telemedicine websites and online chat technologies can all connect nurses with patients remotely for day-to-day health questions or symptom management.

 Telehealth technology can also allow nurses to share patient data with doctors and specialists in real-time, connecting patients to the best care from anywhere in the world.

-No matter what the role of telehealth in nursing, telehealth technology acts as a key connection between in-patient care and at-home health management.
+No matter the role of telehealth in nursing, telehealth technology acts as a key connection between in-patient care and at-home health management.

 The increasing role of telehealth in nursing has resulted in many benefits across the healthcare system.